floooh/yakc/web/p030_explorecaos.md

 ![Forth Module](images/forth_module.png)

-The modul is now in expansion slot 08, as can be seen with the **MODUL** command, but it is not switched-on yet.
-To function properly, the FORTH module must be switched to address C000, this is achieved with the command **SWITCH 08 C1** (08 means 'expansion slot 08', the 'C' in C1 means 'at address C000, and the '1' in C1 means: 'active').
+The FORTH module is now in expansion slot 08, as can be seen with the **MODUL** command, but it is not switched-on yet.
+To function properly, the module must be switched to address C000, this is achieved with the command **SWITCH 08 C1** (08 means 'expansion slot 08', the 'C' in C1 means 'at address C000, and the '1' in C1 means: 'active').
 Another MODUL